 Watch the Symphony of Lights from the Tsim Sha Tsui East Promenade

-Even by day, there are few places with better skyline views than the Tsim Sha Tsui East Promenade.
+Even by day, few places have better skyline views than the Tsim Sha Tsui East Promenade.
 The true magic of this sometimes-kitschy boardwalk (yes, Bruce Lee statue—I’m looking at you!) happens, though, in the evening.

 When 8 o’clock strikes, the buildings of Hong Kong’s business district erupt in color as the nightly Symphony of Lights surges forth.
 The views across Victoria Harbour from Tsim Sha Tsui East Promenade are simply fantastic.
-Set up your tripod and camera alongside dozens of other amateur photographers and attempt to capture the dancing lights overtaking the skyline.
+Set up your tripod and camera alongside dozens of other amateur photographers to capture the dancing lights overtaking the skyline from this unique vantage point.

 Slurp down wontons at Mak’s Noodle